 Several factors can increase your chances of developing RBD.

-- You are taking certain types of medications: tricyclic antidepressants tend increasing instances of RBD.
+- You are taking certain types of medications.
+Tricyclic antidepressants tend to increase episodes of RBD.
 Withdrawal from sedatives and addiction to alcohol often exacerbates cases of REM sleep behavior disorder.

 Almost all mood-altering drugs and medications have similar effects on sleep.
 Several serotonin reuptake inhibitors (a class of antidepressants) can have similar symptoms upon withdrawal.
 Patients taking SSRIs often report experiencing vivid, bizarre and intense dreams that can last the entirety of their sleep.
 On the contrary, people taking monoamine oxidase inhibitors (MAOI) suffer the loss of their ability to dream for extended periods.